Scenario 1: If you’re riding your motorcycle and rear-end a car

 This is why dashcams are important, people!

 Also, get the Comprehensive Coverage policy for your motorcycle insurance.
 A million and one different types of incidents may occur and you never know what might happen to you.
-In the event that an unlikely situation were to occur, you’d definitely want to be insured!
+If an unlikely situation was to occur, you’d want to be insured!
 Compare quotes and find one that best suits your needs here!